PhangsTeam/pjpipe/docs/intro.rst

 If you make use of PJPipe in your work, please cite the PHANGS-JWST survey papers (Lee et al., 2022; Williams et al., in prep.), and do not hesitate to get in touch for help!
+You can open an
+`issue <https://github.com/PhangsTeam/pjpipe/issues>`_ if you run into problems.